Loans for single mothers

 But how to pay for a more expensive school when federal loans don’t cover it all?
 Read below.

 These come from banks and credit unions which will want either a good credit history or a cosigner.
 A financially-stable cosigner can reduce the amount of interest charged.
-Private loans have a lot of fine-print problems to watch for: variable interest rates, early repayment penalties, interest that isn’t tax-deductible, and no deferments in case of illness or deployments.3 Instead of private loans, check out peer-to-peer lending described below.
+Private loans have a lot of fine-print problems to watch for: variable interest rates, early repayment penalties, interest that isn’t tax-deductible, and no deferments in case of illness or deployments.[3.
+The Many Pitfalls of Private Student Loans - New York Times] Instead of private loans, check out peer-to-peer lending described below.

 Federal house loans